Garter snake

-Garter snake is a common name for generally harmless, small to medium-sized snakes belonging to the genus Thamnophis in the family Colubridae.
-Native to North and Central America, species in the genus Thamnophis can be found from the subarctic plains of Canada to Costa Rica.
+Garter snake is the common name for small to medium-sized snakes belonging to the genus Thamnophis in the family Colubridae.
+They are native to North and Central America, ranging from central Canada in the north to Costa Rica in the south.

-With about 35 recognized species and subspecies, garter snakes are highly variable in appearance.
-They generally have large round eyes, round pupils, a slender build, keeled scales, and a pattern of longitudinal stripes that may or may not include spots (although some have no stripes at all).
+With about 37 recognized species and 52 subspecies, garter snakes are highly variable in appearance; generally, they have large round eyes with rounded pupils, a slender build, keeled scales (appearing 'raised'), and a pattern of longitudinal stripes that may or may not include spots (although some have no stripes at all).
+Certain subspecies have stripes of blue, yellow, or red, mixed with black tops and beige-tan underbelly markings.
 They also vary significantly in total length, from 18 to 51 in.

-With no real consensus on the classification of species of Thamnophis, disagreement between taxonomists and sources such as field guides over whether two types of snakes are separate species or subspecies of the same species is common.
+With no real consensus on the classification of the species of Thamnophis, disagreements between taxonomists and disputed sources (such as field guides) are common.
+One area of debate, for example, is whether or not two specific types of snake are separate species, or subspecies of the same.
 Garter snakes are closely related to the genus Nerodia (water snakes), with some species having been moved back and forth between genera.

+As garter snakes may retain toxins from their amphibian prey in their liver, they are one of the few species of snakes in the world that can be both venomous and poisonous.

 Taxonomy

 The first garter snake to be scientifically described was the eastern garter snake (now Thamnophis sirtalis sirtalis), by zoologist and taxonomist Carl Linnaeus in 1758.
 The genus Thamnophis was described by Leopold Fitzinger in 1843 as the genus for the garter snakes and ribbon snakes.
 Many snakes previously identified as their own genera or species have been reclassified as species or subspecies in Thamnophis.
-There are currently 35 species in the genus, with several subspecies in some of them.
+The Reptile Database currently recognised 37 species in the genus, some with several subspecies.